 Cistus or rock rose are shrubby summer flowering plants found in countries bordering the Mediterranean and the Canary Islands.
-They have masses papery petaled flowers with yellow centres and occasionally basal blotches.
+They have masses of papery petaled flowers with yellow centres and occasionally basal blotches.
 Each flower only lasts a day but there are so many the plant will appear to be fully covered in flowers for weeks.

 What is a Cistus?